Fact Sheet: Chevron Fuels Israeli Apartheid and War Crimes

 Chevron fuels apartheid and war crimes:

-The Israel Electric Corporation supplies electricity to all branches of the Israeli government and to the vast majority of Israeli households.
+The Israel Electric Corporation supplies electricity to all branches of the Israeli government and the vast majority of Israeli households.
 This means that all Israeli military bases, prisons, and police stations, as well as Israel’s illegal settlements and outposts in the occupied West Bank, rely on Chevron.

 The supply of electricity across Israel and the occupied Palestinian territory is used as a tool of subjugation, collective punishment, annexation, and dispossession.
 In the occupied Palestinian territory, the Israel Electric Corporation took over the Palestinian power grid after Israel’s 1967 occupation, making the Palestinian population dependent on its services.